jasonraimondi/jasonraimondi.com/content/posts/028_authenticating-nextjs-part-1.md

 ## Outline the REST API

-We will be creating/mocking a REST API with an authentication flow.
-Any unauthorized user will be able to access and view a single **unrestricted** endpoint.
-A user will be able to authenticate via a POST containing a valid _email_ and _password_ to the **login** endpoint and receiving a JWT.
-Authenticated users can then pass the JWT as an **Authorization** header to the **restricted** endpoint to view the content.
-Any requests without the **Authorization** header will be denied.

-The backend language or framework that is running our REST API that we are going to create is less important than the actual API that we are going to expose.
-The language/framework is interchangeable; the API is the piece we want to reinforce here.
+Lets create a basic REST API with an authentication flow.
+I am referencing the [Echo JWT Recipe](https://echo.labstack.com/cookbook/jwt) that is a jumping off point for our JWT secured REST API.

 ```bash
 GET  http://localhost:1323/api/unrestricted # NO AUTH REQUIRED